bryanashley/itsDOMLoading/README.md

 itsDOMLoading uses a Mutation Observer to allow for setting defined callbacks for specific selectors.
 This allows you to execute code whenever a specified element is added to the dom

 ## Usage
 Currently itsDOMLoading is set to listen to the body, future versions will allow for changing the scope of the observer.
-To initialize itsDOMLoading, simply call listenFor with a selector and its callback as shown.
+To initialize itsDOMLoading, simply call itsDOMLoading.listen() when the page is loaded and define the triggers as shown.

 On Page Load